Inexact Tensor Methods and Their Application to Stochastic Convex Optimization: Preliminaries

-\end{condition} First, we analyze inexact Tensor methods under this condition.
-Then, motivated by stochastic optimization problems, we focus on stochastic approximations of the derivatives through sampling.
+Below, we first analyze inexact tensor methods under different conditions on the accuracy of the approximations for the derivatives.
+Then, motivated by stochastic optimization problems \eqref{eq:PrSt}, \eqref{eq:online_intro}, we focus on stochastic approximations of the derivatives through sampling.
 More precisely, for $\mathcal{S}_1, \mathcal{S}_2, \ldots, \mathcal{S}_p$ being sample sets, we construct the sampled approximations as

-In Section \ref{sec:smpl} we show how to choose the size of sample sets $\mathcal{S}_i$ to satisfy Condition \ref{cnd:sampling} with high probability without requiring knowledge of the length of the step $\|\bs\|$.
-This allows us to construct the desired Stochastic Tensor Method and analyze its complexity.
+In Section \ref{sec:smpl} we show how to choose the size of the sample sets $\mathcal{S}_i$ so that our algorithms achieve a desired accuracy with high probability.

-In our methods we use the following power prox funtions:
+In our methods we use the following $p$-th-order prox functions:

 Note that